angular/angular/aio/aio-builds-setup/docs/overview--security-model.md

    - Was the webhook triggered by the designated CircleCI job (currently `aio_preview`)?
    - Was the build successful?
    - Are the associated GitHub organisation and repository what we expect (e.g. `angular/angular`)?
-   - Has the PR touched any files that might affect the angular.io app (currently the `aio/` or `packages/` directories, ignoring spec files)?
+   - Has the PR touched any files that might affect the angular.io application (currently the `aio/` or `packages/` directories, ignoring spec files)?

    If any of the preliminary checks fails, the process is aborted and not preview is generated.